-Cauliflower florets provide bulk and slivered almonds lend some satiating fats, but the mild, slightly lemony flavor in this soup is all thanks to over four cups of artichokes.
-Rich and silky smooth without a hint of actual cream, this is better than any condensed cream-of-anything you’d get in a can.
+Cauliflower florets provide bulk and slivered almonds lend some satiating fats, but the mild, slightly lemony flavor in this soup is all thanks to more than 4 cups of artichokes.
+Rich and silky smooth without a hint of actual cream, this is more nutrient-dense than any condensed cream-of-anything you’d get in a can.

 All it takes is some garlic and lemon to liven up canned artichokes in this five-ingredient pasta — a perfect example of how veggies really don’t need a ton of doctoring up to taste amazing.
-Doesn’t matter whether you’re working with the scraps of your fridge or you’re cooking to impress — this is your dish.
+It doesn’t matter whether you’re working with the scraps of your fridge or you’re cooking to impress — this is your dish.

 Chicken and veggies may sound like a pretty basic meal, but not when you’re getting creative with the spices and produce.
 Boasting artichokes and olives, plus cumin, turmeric, and cinnamon to flavor the meat, this eclectic skillet is anything but bland.

 With squash, spinach, bell peppers, and of course, artichokes, these veggie-packed “bowls” make getting your fiber both easy and delicious.
-Ground turkey lends a good bit of protein too, making this a perfect low-carb meal on nights when you want something not as heavy as a pasta and more filling than a salad.
+Ground turkey lends a healthy bit of protein too, making this a perfect low carb meal on nights when you want something not as heavy as a pasta and more filling than a salad.

 A garlicky lemon and artichoke mixture is both the side and the marinade for this ridiculously easy salmon dinner.
-It doesn’t get simpler, cleaner, or healthier than this.
+It doesn’t get simpler or more nutrient-dense than this.

-When your fridge is looking bare, frozen veggie burgers might be your go-to solution, but why compromise with processed soy when you can make something much more wholesome with pantry items?
-These patties don’t require much more than rolled oats, canned artichokes, and canned white beans, and take maybe five minutes longer than reheating fake meat.
+When your fridge is looking bare, frozen veggie burgers might be your go-to solution, but why compromise with processed soy when you can make something even better with pantry items?
+These patties don’t require much more than rolled oats, canned artichokes, and canned white beans, and take maybe 5 minutes longer than reheating a frozen patty.

-Creamy, savory risotto that’s also good for your gut?
+Creamy, savory risotto that’s also healthy for your gut?
 Bet you never thought that could be a thing, but this recipe makes it possible.
-Using prebiotic-rich Jerusalem artichokes, inflammation-reducing bone broth, and lots of kale, this dairy-free risotto manages to combine all the richness of comfort food with stuff our doctors are always telling us to eat more of.
+Using prebiotic-rich Jerusalem artichokes, bone broth, and lots of kale, this dairy-free risotto manages to combine all the richness of comfort food with plenty of nutrients.

 No more picking between a salad and a grilled cheese.
-Packed with smoky Gouda and tons of veggies, including meaty artichoke hearts, these quesadillas satisfy picky and healthy eaters alike, and the addition of ground turkey gives them that decisive boost from appetizer to entrée status.
+Packed with smoky Gouda and tons of veggies, including meaty artichoke hearts, these quesadillas satisfy even the pickiest eaters, and the addition of ground turkey gives them that decisive boost from appetizer to entree status.